Category: Time Tracking Tools

 Desklog

-Timeular fails first because it requires maintaining and interacting with a physical device to switch tasks.
+Timeular fails first because it requires maintaining and interacting with a physical device for task switching before tracking time.

 Verdict